muratk3n/thirdwave/en/README.md

 ---

+Let's not forget in 40 years there'll be 50% more people.

+---

 UK population is 67 million, world is 7.8 billion.
 With same level of driving, what wld be the amt of lithium required, just for cars, for the world?
 You do the math.